davidrthorn/kubectl-exercise/readme.md

 ### Edge vs level triggering

 In simple terms, edge triggering is a matter of responding to a change of state; level triggering is a matter of responding to the state itself.
-Edge triggering cares _that something changed_; level triggering cares _what it is now_.
+Edge triggering cares _that something changed_; level triggering cares _what state something is in now_.

 Kubernetes is level triggered, which is not suprising given that its entire approach is conceptualised in terms of arriving at a state, rather than performing a series of tasks (although it has to do things to arrive at a state, obviously).